 Plans that are designed for chronic health issues are referred to as C-SNP plans.
 These chronic special needs plans usually have additional coverage and benefits to further assist with the needs of these conditions.
 Some conditions with special needs plans are COPD, heart disease, and diabetes.

 Some beneficiaries are living in an institutionalized setting.
 These individuals will qualify for an I-SNP plan.
-Institutional special need plans have benefits that cater to beneficiaries living in an institution.
+Institutional special need plans have benefits that cater to beneficiaries residing in an institution.

 As you can see, most of the top SNP plans in Nashville are D-SNPs.
 Wellcare has one of the top D-SNPs.
 In some areas, they even assist with utility assistance.